rmsk2/6502profiler/README.md

 stored in that address via `sta`, `stx`, `sty` or instructions that modify data in place as for instance `inc`.
 If no such special addresses are needed then `IoAddrConfig` should be empty.

-Currently two types of special IO addresses are defined.
+Currently three types of special IO addresses are defined.
 One stores the data written to the corresponding address in a file.
 Such an address is defined by an entry that start with `file:` and the remaining string specifies the file name.
 The second type of special IO address outputs the data hex encoded to stdout.
 Such entries start with `sdtdout:`and the remaining part of the entry specifies the number of bytes to be printed on one line as a decimal number.
+The third type prints the bytes to stdout as characters.
+The value after the colon specifies the encoding to use.
+At the moment the only legal value is `petscii`.

 If you want to load binaries into the emulator's RAM before any program is run you can list these binaries in the `PreLoad` property.
 Each entry is a key value pair where the key is the address to which the binary should be loaded and the value is